adsweet/Phylogenetics_Lab/Lab4/README.md

 By the end of the lab, you should be comfortable with:

 - Different types of files associated with genetic data
-- Opening and view sequence data in SeaView
+- Opening and viewing sequence data in SeaView
 - Converting between different types of files
 - Different programs and parameters for multiple sequence alignments
 - How alignment effects phylogenetic inference